EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: Abstract

 \section{Abstract}

-The paper proposes the estimation of a graphon function for network data using principles of the EM algorithm.
-The approach considers both, variability with respect to ordering the nodes of a network and estimation of the unique representation of a graphon.
-To do so (linear) B-splines are used, which allows to easily accommodate constraints in the estimation routine so that the estimated graphon fulfills the canonical representation, meaning its univariate margin is monotonic.
-The graphon estimate itself allows to apply Bayesian ideas to explore both, the degree distribution and the ordering of the nodes with respect to their degree.
-Variability and uncertainty is taken into account using MCMC techniques.
-Combining both steps gives an EM based approach for graphon estimation.
+This paper proposes the estimation of a smooth graphon model for network data analysis using principles of the EM algorithm.
+The approach considers both variability with respect to ordering the nodes of a network and smooth estimation of the graphon by nonparametric regression.
+To do so, (linear) B-splines are used, which allow for smooth estimation of the graphon, conditional on the node ordering.
+This provides the M-step.
+The true ordering of the nodes arising from the graphon model remains unobserved and Bayesian ideas are employed to obtain posterior samples given the network data.
+This yields the E-step.
+Combining both steps gives an EM-based approach for smooth graphon estimation.
+Unlike common other methods, this procedure does \textit{not} require the restriction of a monotonic marginal function.
+The proposed graphon estimate allows to explore node-ordering strategies and therefore to compare the common degree-based node ranking with the ordering conditional on the network.
+Variability and uncertainty are taken into account using MCMC techniques.
+Examples and simulation studies support the applicability of the approach.